yliyanage/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Yasitha Liyanage is a Data and Applied Scientist at Microsoft Corporation.
+Yasitha Liyanage is a Data and Applied Scientist at Microsoft.